j-mrosa/backgroundGenerator/README.md

 # backgroundGenerator
-Backgrounmd generator made using HTML, CSS and Javascript
+Backgrounmd generator built using HTML, CSS and Javascript